Anthurium clarinervium, commonly known as Cardboard Anthurium in its native Mexico, is an easy-to-care plant.

 It is ideal for fertilizing your plants every two months in the growing season and once in the rest of the season.

-It is best to use organic compost like bone meal, worm casting, manure, chicken litter, etc., for your plants.
-Alternatively, you can also use synthetic N.P.K. fertilizer in the ratio of 5-10-5.
+For your plants, it is best to use organic compost like bone meal, worm casting, manure, chicken litter, etc. Alternatively, you can use synthetic NPK fertilizer in the ratio of 5-10-5.

 Here are some of the commercial fertilizers you can use for Anthurium clarinervium.